takoikatakotako/en.swiswiswift.com/content/post/2018-09-25/index.md

 +++
-title = "KotlinでListViewを内包したTabを作成する"
-url = "2018-09-25"
-date = "2018-09-25"
+title = "Creating a Tab with ListView in Kotlin" url = "2018-09-25" date = "2018-09-25"
-description = "KotlinでListViewを内包したTabを作成する"
-tags = [
+description = "Creating a Tab with ListView in Kotlin" tags = [
     "Android",
 ]